Minnesota Department of Transportation

 View full-size map

-We are studying Hwy 3/South Robert St. between Mendota Rd. and Annapolis St. in West St. Paul to identify possible improvements to safety and connectivity for people who walk, bike, ride transit and drive.
+In 2024 and 2025, we studied Hwy 3/South Robert St. between Mendota Rd. and Annapolis St. in West St. Paul to identify possible improvements to safety and connectivity for people who walk, bike, ride transit and drive.

 This section of South Robert St. was reconstructed in 2015-2016 to improve transportation mobility, access management and safety.
 The reconstruction added a center median to restrict hazardous left turns, consolidated driveways along the road to simplify access and installed new traffic signals, streetlights and landscaping.
 Despite those improvements, the section of roadway has seen continued safety concerns for users since completion of the reconstruction project.